vuejs/rfcs/active-rfcs/0000-forwarding-events.md

 The strategy is simple.
 This RFC only adds a feature on top of Vue, so it only needs to be documented and explained (Similar as v-model is explained).

 # Unresolved questions

+##### Template handlers without value
+I'm not really sure if the template engine allows to have handlers without value.
+I know that `@click.stop` works because I  have used it a few times, but I don't know if it's an exception.
+I'd need any with more expertise to answer this question.

 ##### Alternative names of the modifier
 I think the word `emit` makes sense, especially in Vue ecosystem.
 It's a known word and it's a known behaviour.
 The word `emit` is directly related to the events, so putting it next to an event handler, makes clear what the component it's trying to do. (`@click.emit`)